cloud-elements/devportal/docs/guides/formulasC2/forumulaSteps.md

 | :------------- | :------------- | :------------- |
 |  Name  |  {{site.data.table-desc.name}}  | Y |
 | Sub-Formula (ID)  |  The ID of the formula. <span style="color:red">Where do you get this/</span>  | Y |

-## Notification Step

-<span style="color:red">Where did thi go?</span>

-Custom Javascript that *must* pass a boolean to the `done` callback.
-If true, an email will be sent to the registered "notification email" address for the formula instance.